Wondering why your CSV file isn’t uploading properly? Unfortunately, it could be any number of issues.

-The good news is that most CSV data import errors fall into a few categories: mismatched headers or unexpected values for example.
-In this post, we cover the CSV import process, file data structure, and common issues to help you troubleshoot your import.
+The good news is that most CSV data import errors fall into a few basic categories.
+Mismatched headers or unexpected values, for example, are some of the most common issues that stop CSV file imports.
+Let's dive into the CSV file data structure, import process, and the most common problems you might face so that you can troubleshoot your data file import.

-A CSV file is a comma separated value file.
+A CSV file is a comma-separated value file.
 What that means is that the file uses commas to separate different values.
-A spreadsheet program puts these values in cells in columns and rows, but when we look at what’s happening behind the scenes, what we see in cells is actually separated by commas.
+A spreadsheet program puts these values in cells in columns and rows, but if you were to look at what's happening behind the scenes, what you would see in those spreadsheet cells are actually those values separated by commas.

-The appropriate CSV format guide will depend on the software you’re uploading a file to, so check their documentation.
-If you can’t find the CSV format guide, ask their customer support team.
-Most likely, they already have a help desk article that tells you the requirements and steps for uploads, such as the file size or value type (numbers, monetary value, months, etc.)
+The appropriate CSV format guide depends on the requirements of the software you're uploading your CSV file to, so begin by checking that documentation!
+If you can't find the right CSV format guide, ask their customer support team.
+They likely already have a help desk article that tells you the requirements and steps for uploads, such as the file size or value type (like numbers, monetary value, months, etc.).

-The file size is too large - The CSV import tool of the program you’re using might have a file size requirement.
+File size is too large: The CSV import tool of the program you're using might have a file size requirement.
 To reduce the file size, you can delete unnecessary data values, columns, and rows.

-Data translation errors - Data translation is essentially pulling the data from the CSV into what the software program can use.
+Data translation errors: Data translation is essentially pulling the data from the CSV into what the software program can use.
 If there are non-standard characters or if the data is encoded, data translation (and the entire import) could fail.
-To fix this, pay attention to any error messages stating the presences of non-standard characters and edit them out of your file.
+To fix this, pay attention to any error messages stating the presence of non-standard characters and edit them out of your file.

-Data value issues - A CSV import tool will typically expect a certain type of data value.
-If you have a date entered where there should be a dollar amount, the CSV upload could fail.
+Data value issues: A CSV import tool typically expects a certain type of data value.
+For example, if you have entered a date where there should be a dollar amount, the CSV upload could fail.
 Check any support documentation about expected values and edit your CSV file accordingly.

-Addressing these common issues will cure the majority of CSV import failures, so give them a go and edit out the relevant Microsoft Excel errors from your file.
-If you’re not sure what the problem is (there isn’t any error message and you can’t find specific information in the software’s help center), ask their support team for guidance to correct errors.
+Addressing these common issues will fix the majority of CSV import failures, so give them a go and edit out the relevant errors from your file.
+If you aren't sure what the problem is (there isn't an error message, and you can't find specific information in the software's help center), ask their support team for guidance.

 Aside from troubleshooting common errors, you might have other CSV file concerns.
 Here are some answers to frequently asked questions: